Conditions of Use

 10.4 The Customer undertakes not to admit any claims relating to title defects without obtaining prior written consent from weclapp.

 10.5 Rights in accordance with mandatory legal provisions are not affected by the aforesaid stipulations.

-11.1 weclapp is fully liable for any damages deliberately caused by weclapp or its vicarious agents.
+11.1 weclapp is liable for any damages intentionally or grossly negligently caused by weclapp or its vicarious agents.

-11.3 Otherwise weclapp is fully liable for any damages caused by gross negligence on the part of weclapp, its authorised representatives or managerial staff.
-If such damages are caused by only slight negligence on the part of weclapp, its authorised representatives or managerial staff, weclapp is liable only for the violation of essential contractual obligations (cardinal obligations), and its liability is limited to foreseeable damage seen as typical for this type of contract.
+11.3 If damages are caused by only slight negligence on the part of weclapp, weclapp is liable only for the violation of essential contractual obligations (cardinal obligations), and its liability is limited to foreseeable damage seen as typical for this type of contract.
 Essential contractual obligations are those obligations which are the very reason why the contract was concluded and which the other party to the contract had reason to trust that it would be adhered to.

 12. Adherence to statutory provisions, third party property rights, indemnity, blocking